Hip Pain: Care Instructions

 • Rest and protect your hip.
 Take a break from any activity, including standing or walking, that may cause pain.

 • Put ice or a cold pack against your hip for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when you are awake) or until the swelling goes down.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
 Put a thin cloth between the ice and your skin.

 • Sleep on your healthy side with a pillow between your knees, or sleep on your back with pillows under your knees.